thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^22/3]: Preliminaries. §7.

-[^23/1]: The United Nations General Assembly, on December 17, 1966, unani- mously approved a Covenant on Economic, Social and Cultural Rights, and a Covenant on Civil and Political Rights.
+[^23/1]: The United Nations General Assembly, on December 17, 1966, unanimously approved a Covenant on Economic, Social and Cultural Rights, and a Covenant on Civil and Political Rights.
 The two Covenants were opened for signature on December 19, 1966.